 Table 2.1.
-Key indicators for con nsidering a diagnosis of COPD Consider COPD, and perform spire ometry, if any of these indicators are present in an individual over age 40.
-These indicators are not diagnostic then nselves, but the presence of multiple key indicators increases the probability of a diagnosis of COPD.
-Spirometry is required to establish a diagnosis of COPD.
+Key indicators for co nsidering a diagnosis of COPD Consider COPD, and perform spin indicators are not diagnostic the rometry, if any of these indicators are present in an individual over age 40.
+These emselves, but the presence of multiple key indicators increases the probability of a sequired to establish a diagnosis of COPD.
 Dyspnea that is: Progressive over time.
 Characteristically worse with exercise.
 Persistent.
-Chronic cough: May be intermittent and may be unproductive. - Recurrent wheeze.
+Chronic cough: May be intermittent and may be unproductive.
+Recurrent wheeze.
 Chronic sputum production: Any pattern of chronic sputum production may indicate COPD.
-Recurrent lower respiratory trac tinfections History of risk factors: Host factors (such as genetic factors, congenital/developmental abnormalities etc.).
+Recurrent lower respiratory trac t infections History of risk factors: • Host factors (such as genetic factors, congenital/developmental abnormalities etc.).
 Tobacco smoke (including popular local preparations).
 Smoke from home cooking and heating fuels.
 Occupational dusts, vapors, fumes, gases and other chemicals.
-Family history of COPD and/or c , , For example low birthweight, childhood respiratory infections etc.
+Family history of COPD and/or of childhood factors: For example low birthweight, childhood respiratory infections etc.